God's promises are sure and never ending.

 If only others would come to the same conclusion as I did, before it's too late.
-And I can assure anyone in the same situation as I was, it's far better to receive this peace early rather than late.
-And I understand your mindset - 'I don't want to miss out on anything'.
-Well there's more to gain than there is to miss.
+And I can assure anyone in the same situation as I was, it's far better to receive this peace early rather than late, agonising over it.
+And I understand this mindset, 'I don't want to miss out on anything'.
+Well, there's more to gain than there is to miss.
 And it's best to realise that sooner, rather than too late.
 Just give in.

 And it's NEVER too early to begin because no-one knows the day of our departure.
 Just a little more on that, there are many like I was, coming to God at the 'eleventh hour' but there are also those who lost at the eleventh hour too, even before.
 Remember the unrepentant thief I've mentioned above.
-And what I'm saying here is, it's the last battle that counts and you don't know when that is, don't give up at the end.
+And what I'm saying here is, it's the last battle, or perhaps the last battles that count and you don't know when that is, don't give up at any time, much less the end.

 To digress a little and thinking about the adversities that we face in our lives, some so much more than others and we often wonder why, life seems so cruel at times.
 Yet they pale in comparison when you think about the adversity that Jesus faced from His birth and up to His death.
 From the beginning Herod of Judea sought to kill Him because he had heard from 'the three wise men' that a King was to be born in Bethlehem and he feared that the baby Jesus would be a rival.
 And Herod being afraid, sent soldiers into Bethlehem and surrounding areas to kill every male child under the age of two in his wroth.
 The Holy Spirit came to Joseph and warned him about Herod and told him to take the child and His mother into Egypt and they were there until Herod's death.
 And after Herod's death the Spirit told Joseph to return to Israel.
 And then later, the Pharisees and Sadducees and Sanhedrin sects being corrupt, joined forces seeking ways to condemn Jesus, even to kill Him, which eventually resulted in His crucifixion, along with two others.
 And whenever I think on this, my mind is filled with horror, and He willingly allowed this to happen for one reason only - that you and I might live.